omvatten/qdiv/docs/_build/html/_sources/Plotting.rst.txt

 *rightSpace* is the space for the legend on the right.

 *var2pos* is the vertical position of the var2 legend.

+*connectPoints* is a meta data column with numbers.
+If specified, the sample points in the PCoA will be connected by lines in the order determined by the numbers in the column.

 *tag* is a heading in the meta used to add labels to each point in figure.